Mobile Information Device Profile: General APIs

-javax.microedition.io

 Contains the Java ME-specific classes used for I/O operations.

-javax.microedition.lcdui

 Contains the Java ME-specific classes used for the GUI.

 LCDUI has a simple screen based approach where a single Displayable is always active at anyone time in the application user interface.
 LCDUI API provides a small set of displayables common in mobile device user interfaces: List, Alert, TextBox, Form and Canvas.
 For all displayables the device MIDP implementation has control over the presentation and layout of the displayable.
 Canvas is a low-level graphics surface for which an application has full control over what is rendered to it, although normally some space is reserved for system areas like screen title and indicators common in mobile device UIs.
 Since MIDP 2.0, Canvas also supports a full-screen mode that allows use of full screen graphics, which is especially useful for games.

 LCDUI also has a quite unique approach of abstract operations, called Commands.
 The placement of commands added to a displayable is completely up to the device implementation of this toolkit.
 The application programmer uses API specified command types to indicate the usage or purpose of the command in an application user interface.
 Common types are BACK, EXIT, ITEM, SCREEN.
 The idea of the command abstraction is to make applications more portable across various mobile devices.
 Application developers should use the command types properly to indicate the purpose of an operation, and device implementation then places the operation to the common location for a given type in a device's specific user interface style.
 This may be e.g. a specific key, like "a back navigation key" for BACK commands or a button on screen.